-In 2023 the Croatian Regulatory Authority for Network Industries (HAKOM) initiated two new misdemeanour proceedings against HT in connection with possible breach of imposed regulatory obligations during 2020 and 2021.
+In 2023 the Croatian Regulatory Authority for Network Industries (HAKOM) initiated two misdemeanour proceedings against HT in connection with possible breach of imposed regulatory obligations during 2020 and 2021.
 For such misdemeanour Electronic Communications Act prescribes a penalty in the amount of 1%-10% of a yearly gross turnover achieved in the year in which the misdemeanour was committed and for which concluded financial reports exist, respectively according to the latest available concluded financial reports.
-Both proceedings are ongoing.